-In 2017, I moved to Cambodia to work as Communications Officer for the Cambodian Children’s Trust, a community development non-profit that works to strengthen families and keep kids out of institutions.
-My role is a mixture of creating communications strategies and content, developing and driving appeals, maintaining the website, managing social media profiles and other digital marketing efforts and responding to media inquiries.
+In 2017, I moved to Cambodia to work as Communications Officer for the Cambodian Children’s Trust, a community development non-profit that works to break the cycle of poverty, strengthen families and keep children out of harmful institutions.
+My role is a mixture of creating communications strategies, developing compelling content, designing and driving appeals, and managing digital marketing efforts including newsletters, social media, advertising and the website.

 Before moving into communications, I was working as an international freelance journalist and photographer focusing on forced migration, human rights, social justice issues and the environment.
 I have reported from Australia, Cambodia, Laos, Morocco, Germany and Greece.
 See an archive of my work under the ‘published articles’ tab.

 My portfolio ranges from in-depth features to travel stories, photo essays, scholarly articles and commentary pieces.
 Publications that have featured my work include: Deutsche Welle, The Huffington Post, Fairfax newspapers, The Diplomat, APN News & Media, Arena Magazine, Morocco World News, The Phnom Penh Post, Asylum Insight and the Griffith Journal of Law and Human Dignity.
 These articles have been republished on various online platforms and have been translated into languages such as German, Spanish and French.

 Next year (2018) I will complete a Master of Refugee Protection and Forced Migration through the University of London.